Debugging your connector

 end

-In cases like these, you will need to use the raw JSON view of the debugger to provide your inputs manually.
+In situations like this, you must use the raw JSON view of the Test code tab to provide your inputs manually.